-We believe strongly in the principles of organic agriculture and sustainable, humane animal husbandry.
-To show our commitment to these principles we are certified organic through NOFA-NY Certified Organic, LLC.
-Our goal is to produce the highest quality possible meat, eggs, and specialty produce for the local community while improving the health of our fields and forests.
-We use no chemical fertilizers or pesticides, no antibiotics or hormones.
+Our Farm is certified organic through NOFA-NY.
+We don’t use any chemical fertilizers or pesticides, antibiotics or hormones.
 We do not mistreat our animals and do not support practices that will damage our land or surrounding wildlife.

 In The Media